sparkflows/sparkflows-docs/docs/installation/security/admin-user.rst

 Credential Store
 +++++++++++++++++

-The admin user can Add Credential Store, When creating connections, values like username/password etc. can be fetched from the Credential Store
+The admin user can add credential store.
+When creating connections, values like username/password etc. can be fetched from the credential store.

 .. figure:: ../../_assets/security/credentialstore.PNG
    :alt: security